Sofia Bevarly Shows Underboob In Yellow Bikini On Instagram

-Sofia Bevarly has been sharing some incredible Instagram snaps from her Hawaiian adventures lately, and continued to share eye-catching bikini pics today with a new photo series.
-There were two images in the set of the model showing off her underboob in a marigold yellow ensemble at the beach.
+Sofia Bevarly has been sharing some incredible Instagram snaps from her Hawaiian adventures lately, and sher continued to share eye-catching bikini pics today with a new photo series.
+There were two images in the photo set of the model showing off her underboob in a marigold yellow ensemble at the beach.

-The stunner kicked it off with a photo of her standing with her hands on her head and her elbows angled out to the sides, plus she crossed her left leg in front.
+The stunner kicked it off with a photo of her standing with her hands behind her head and her elbows angled out to the sides as she crossed one left leg in front of the other.
 She closed her eyes and parted her lips slightly as she soaked up the rays.

 The Fashion Nova bikini top was arguably too small, considering that it left her underboob on full display.
 It had thin straps and a straight neckline that allowed her to also flaunt her cleavage.
 Her bottoms had thick side straps and a criss-cross accent that rested above her belly button and brought attention to her toned abs.